OctoPrint/OctoPrint/README.md

       # Whether to enable the gcode viewer in the UI or not
       gCodeVisualizer: true

+      # Specified whether OctoPrint should wait for the start response from the printer before trying to send commands
+      # during connect
+      waitForStartOnConnect: false

     # Use the following settings to set custom paths for folders used by OctoPrint
     folder:
       # Absolute path where to store gcode uploads.
 Defaults to the uploads folder in the OctoPrint settings folder